usrGabriel/usrGabriel.github.io/_tabs/about.md

 ## About the author

 My name is Gabriel.
-I am powered by the drink closest to my reach, which is often coffee (making this blog's name obvious).
-I fumble on my keyboard until it somehow produces something that makes sense and I work as a Linux/Cloud sysadmin in Canada.
+I am fueled by the drink closest to my reach, which often happens to be coffee (making this blog's name an easy choice!).
+I fumble on my keyboard until it produces something that makes sense.

+I also work in the Rancher Support team at [SUSE](https://www.suse.com/){:target="_blank" rel="noopener"} and I am based remotely in Canada.
+With that said, I want to make clear that any opinions expressed on this blog are my own and in no way represent those of my employer.